Graphic photos, descriptions mark Charleena Lyles inquest: Officer tells kids ‘don’t look’ at dying mom

 Karen Cobb, an attorney for the officers, tried to convince Inquest Administrator Michael Spearman that the video should not be shown, stating it was “more inflammatory than probative.”
 Spearman overruled her objection.

 Lyles had called police the morning of June 18, 2017, from her Magnuson Park apartment to report a burglary.
-Two officers, Jason Anderson and Steve McNew, responded.
+Two officers, Jason Anderson and Steven McNew, responded.
 The officers had seen an “officer-safety” alert with the dispatch, noting that Lyles had assaulted officers two weeks earlier with a pair of scissors.

 The officers said they were walking through the apartment with Lyles, discussing the reported burglary, when Lyles pulled a knife and lunged at Anderson.
 Both officers drew their service weapons and fired.
 She was struck seven times.